joleitner/foobar-webshop/README.md

 docker-compose up
 ```

-This will start the project and make it available at http://localhost:3000.
+This will first build and then start the project and make it available at http://localhost:3000.

+> **Note:** Because of the volume for development the node_modules could be missing.
+> In this case, run `docker-compose run frontend npm install` and `docker-compose run backend npm install` to install the dependencies.
+They then will be mapped into your local project.

 ### Migrate database